Where to Eat

 Food Trucks on St. George Street

 Several food trucks are conveniently located along St. George Street, beginning near Bahen and extending all the way to Innis College.
-These trucks offer a variety of food options, including shawarma wraps, burgers, hot dogs, rice and noodle dishes.
 If you are planning on venturing to the trucks near Robarts or Innis, you may want to do so during your lunch break or when you have an hour or so between lectures, since they’re a bit farther away.

-You will also notice that students often refer to food trucks by their color – e.g., “Green Food Truck”, “Pink Food Truck”, etc. This is more-or-less a convention among students, although the trucks do have official names.
+You will notice that students often refer to food trucks by their color – e.g., “Green Truck”, “Pink Truck”, etc. This is more-or-less a convention among students, although the food trucks do have official names.

 Food Spots Near Campus